• Skip to main content

 Instructions

-• To a bowl, add a couple drops of vegetable oil and use your hand to spread the oil to ensure it covers all the inside of the bowl, this is to ensure the dough doesn’t stick.
-Add the dough to the bowl and cover with cling film (plastic wrap).
-Leave the dough to rise in a warm area for 2 - 3 hours or until the dough has doubled in size. (refer to recipe tips).
+• First rise: Add a couple drops of vegetable oil to a large bowl and spread the oil to cover the inside of the bowl.
+Place the dough inside the bowl and cover with a tea towel.
+Allow the dough to rise in a warm area for 2 hours or until the dough has doubled in size.

-• Whilst the dough is rising, you can prepare the filling.
-To a small bowl, unsalted butter, soft brown sugar and cinnamon then mix and set aside until needed.
-The butter must be very soft to combine well.
-Once your dough has doubled in size, flour a surface and roll out the dough into a square shape which should be around ½ a centimetre or ¼ of a inch.
-Using a palette knife, smooth the butter, sugar and cinnamon mixture onto the dough.
+• Fill the rolls: Whilst the dough is rising, you can prepare the filling.
+Add the unsalted butter, soft brown sugar and cinnamon to a bowl then mix to create a paste.
+Set aside until needed.
+Flour a surface and roll out the dough into a square shape which should be around ½ a centimetre or ¼ of a inch thick.
+Using a palette knife, smooth the cinnamon paste thinly onto the dough.
 Ensure it covers the whole surface.

-• Tightly roll up the dough and cut into 9 even rolls (firstly, mark where you want to cut with a knife).
-Place them in a 8 x 8 baking dish or tin and ensure there is equal space between them all as they will expand.
-Cover them and place them somewhere warm and draft free for 1 - 2 hours.
+• Second rise: Tightly roll up the dough into a log shape then cut off both ends if they are not even.
+Cut the log into 9 even rolls then place them in a 9 x 9 inch square baking dish or tin.
+Ensure there is equal space between them all as they will rise and expand outwards.
+Cover them with a tea towel and allow to rise for 1 hour.

 Reader Interactions